- Cyber

 Gabriel:

 Both require technical controls.
-But CE+ is examined — and to pass that extra rigour, you're not just showing a risk register or a pass/fail control list.
-You need policy documents that prove this isn't being ad-hocked.
+But CE+ has a technical audit by a standalone auditor.
+And to pass that extra rigour, you're not just showing a risk register or a pass/fail control list.
+You need continued evidence and policies that prove this isn't being ad-hocked.
 Auditors want evidence that these practises are embedded.
 That's what trips people up.
 The controls aren't new.
-The proof that they're habitual — that's harder.
+The proof that they're habit is harder.

 Is CE+ still credible as a security standard?
 Some feel it's showing its age.